What Is An RC Quadrocopter

 With entry level quad copters built for the masses, the costs are always dropping and it just keeps getting better for beginners.

-You can be flying and flipping tiny palm sized quads such as this ATOYX AT-66 for under $35 bucks!
+You can be flying and flipping tiny palm sized quads such as this popular ATOYX Mini Qaudcopter for under $30 bucks!

 I personally don't think it's possible to cram as much flying fun into something so small, so inexpensively.